 At-risk caribou are a priority species for us

-Of the 14 wildlife projects underway in our Peace Region, eight are supporting caribou, for a total investment of more than half-a-million dollars in 2017 – 2018.
+Of the 20 wildlife projects underway in our Peace Region, seven are supporting caribou, for a total investment of more than $400,000 in 2018 – 2019.
 Efforts to increase caribou calf survival by using a maternity pen for the Klinse-Za and Scott Caribou herds have yielded positive results: calf survival has improved and herd size has doubled.
 We are also funding projects to support at-risk caribou projects in our Coastal and Columbia Regions.

 Caribou maternity pens near Chetwynd and Revelstoke are helping vulnerable caribou survive the first few weeks of life.
 Collared caribou calf photo credit: T Anderson.